day8/re-frame/docs/Loading-Initial-Data.md

 ## 1. Register Handlers

-re-frame's multifarious handlers all work in the same way.
-You declare and registered your handlers in the one step, like this "event handler" example:
+re-frame's various handlers all work in the same way.
+You declare and register your handlers in the one step, like this "event handler" example:
 ```clj
 (re-frame/reg-event-db       ;; event handler will be registered automatically
   :some-id